Eppo-exp/eppo-docs/docs/experiments/prerequisites/experiment-assignment/index.md

 ### Choosing an SDK

 Eppo has two types of SDKs: client SDKs and server SDKs.
 Which type of SDK you choose depends on the environment your application runs in.
-Client SDKs are intended for applications that run on end-user devices such as web browsers.
-These SDKs usually assign variations for one subject.
+Client SDKs are intended for applications that run on end-user devices such as web browsers or mobile phones.
 Server SDKs are meant for use by a web server that may serve multiple user requests at a time.
 See the below links for more details on each type of SDK:
 - [Client SDKs](/feature-flags/sdks/client-sdks/)
 - [Server SDKs](/feature-flags/sdks/server-sdks/)